salvatorelaspata/viewer-3d-lit-loader/README.md

 > Note(2): If you want to use the `fullContent` the `width` and `height` properties are ignored.

+> Warning: The `fullContent` property cause expansive computation.
+Use it carefully.

 ## Reference

 - [LitElement](https://lit.dev/docs/components/)